Department: Comparative Biomedical Sciences

 Dr Doube is a Lecturer whose work focusses on imaging of the musculoskeletal system.

 Dr Doube earned a veterinary degree at Massey University, New Zealand and a PhD at Queen Mary, University of London on early changes in the equine third metacarpal bone in the same site as later condylar fracture.
 This work built on previous studies by Elwyn Firth and Alan Boyde using correlative confocal and scanning electron microscopy.

 A postdoc at Imperial College London followed, in Sandra Shefelbine's group in the Department of Bioengineering.
 In collaboration with John Hutchinson at RVC's Structure and Motion Laboratory, Michael investigated scaling of bone structure in relation to animal size.
 To accomplish this research, Michael started the BoneJ software project, which brought together existing and new programs for bone image analysis.
 After a stint at the Light Microscopy Facility of the Max Planck Institute of Molecular Cell Biology and Genetics, Michael returned to London to take up an academic post within RVC's Department of Comparative Biomedical Sciences.

 Dr Doube's research concentrates on imaging and bioimage informatics of musculoskeletal tissues.
 Michael is an active member of the ImageJ and Fiji community, and supports BoneJ users via the ImageJ forum.
 Michael's work is supported by grants from the Wellcome Trust, the Leverhulme Trust, and BBSRC.
-Michael is affiliated with RVC's Skeletal Biology Group and London's Bloomsbury Centre for Skeletal Research, and maintains memberships of the Anatomical Society, the Royal Microscopical Society and the Bone Research Society.
+Michael is affiliated with RVC's Skeletal Biology Group and London's Bloomsbury Centre for Skeletal Research, and is a member of the Bone Research Society.
+He is a Fellow of the Royal Microscopical Society and serves on its Engineering and Physical Sciences Section committee, and is an Associate Editor for Royal Society Open Science.